zain2323/prizebond-draw/README.md

 >If you are running this application locally then `"HOST": "localhost" `

-## Running the Application
+## :arrow_forward: Running the Application
-1. Initialize the flask environment variable and run the migration script.
+1. Initialize the flask environment variable and run the migration script to setup the database schema.
 ```
 export FLASK_APP=run.py
 flask db upgrade